Vauxoo/bantracking/doc/jsonrpc_create_invoice.md

 | `[5] - args`           | list    | The positional arguments of the method, provided as a JSON-encoded list.|
 | `[6] - kwargs`         | dict    | The keyword arguments of the method, provided as a JSON-encoded object. |

-Confirm an invoice subscription in your database
+Create an invoice subscription in your database
 -----------------------------------

 1. Use `create_recurring_invoice` method on a database to create an invoice subscription for a sale order with authenticated user in Odoo: